 Join folk polymath Laurel Swift and guitar / mandolin / banjo player David Delarre for a dynamic yet relaxing week to spend quality time with your instrument!
 With a focus on ensemble playing, you’ll explore music in small and large groups, with exercises and tasks to build confidence, tools and tips to improve your skills, and inspiration to develop your own musicality and style.

 You’ll also be able to enjoy guided walks on the Quantock Hills and coast, raise your voice with a little communal singing, dedicate some time to private practise – and enjoy socialising with like-minded people!

 In this dynamic yet relaxing week you’ll not just learn new tunes, but explore the many options for what to do with them, and focus on creating and playing in a style that is all your own.
 We will play music, think about playing music, and have the time and space to fully engross ourselves in improving and developing our skills and musicality, and go home inspired!

-The retreat will be a great way to learn new tunes, make new friends and and discover a new part of the country with stunning views across Somerset.
+The retreat will be a great way to learn new tunes, make new friends and discover a very beautiful part of the country!

 Who’s it For?